gridbugs/gridbugs.org-zola/content/blog/default-entry-point/index.md

 +++
-title = "If you use a custom linker script, _start is not (necessarily) the entry point" date = 2023-01-07 path = "if-you-use-a-custom-linker-script-_start-is-not-necessarily-the-entry-point"
+title = "If you use a custom linker script, _start might not be your entry point" date = 2023-01-07 path = "if-you-use-a-custom-linker-script-_start-is-not-necessarily-the-entry-point"